Eschatologue/CM_wiki/docs/equipment/adventuring-gear/cm.md

 Adventuring gear, 250 sp, S.

 A compact electronic device designed to detect hazardous gases.
-It flashes dim light for 5 feet and emits a loud beeping noise audible up to 60 feet when harmful gas is detected within 15 feet.
+It emits a series of beeping noise audible up to 30 feet when harmful gas is detected within 15 feet.

 ---